hyzhak/collaborative-slam-exporation-for-robots/memory-bank/productContext.md

 ## How It Should Work

 - Orchestrates a sequence of robot SLAM tasks using Celery, with compensating tasks for each step.
+- Uses Redis Streams for event-driven orchestration and command/event propagation.
+- Each orchestration is tracked by a unique `saga_id` and a persistent `correlation_id` that is required and propagated through all events and commands.
+- All event/command emission uses only top-level fields: `correlation_id`, `saga_id`, `event_type`, `status` (for events), `payload`, and `timestamp`.
+- The `domain` field has been removed from all event/command emissions and function signatures for simplicity.
 - Uses Docker Compose for easy deployment and management of all services.
-- Provides real-time monitoring and debugging via Flower UI.
+- Provides real-time monitoring and debugging via Flower UI and RedisInsight.

 ## User Experience Goals